 Easy-Secure messages are stored on a secure portal utilizing "data-at-rest encryption" Easy-secure, can be configued to allow secure messages to be opened with a click of the unique message link, or by requiring the unique link and a time-based-one-time-passcode (TOTP) that can be delivered over email, SMS or OTOP.

 Secure Portal Delivery Method

-The Secure Portal delivery method does not require any particular recipient mail server capabilities, however it does require the recipient to take the extra step of logging into the Encrypt Titan Secure Portal.
-Overall, the Secure Portal delivery method is more secure than TLS Verity, and offers encrypted message storage, two factor authentication and allows the encrypted message recipient the ability to reply back securely to the sender of an encrypted message directly from the Secure Portal.
+The Secure Portal delivery method does not require any particular recipient mail server capabilities, because the message is stored on a secure portal.
+However, it does require the recipient to take the extra step of logging into the Encrypt Titan Secure Portal with a username and password.
+The Secure Portal delivery method is more secure than TLS Verity, and offers encrypted message storage, two factor authentication, and allows the encrypted message recipient the ability to reply back securely to the sender of an encrypted message directly from the Secure Portal.

 The Secure Portal also provides additional controls for the sender of an encrypted email, such as message auditing, read receipts and the ability to recall an encrypted message that has been sent in error.

 The table below summarizes the features of each secure delivery method.